riichi/chombo.club/_posts/en/2023-10-06-hatsumi-taikai.markdown

 * Hanchans: 8
 * Entry fee: TBD, about 150 PLN
 * Participant limit: 84
 * EMA Observer: TBD
 * Referees:
   - Mateusz Maćkowski
   - TBD

+Scores will be tracked using [Mahjong Tracker](https://mahjongtracker.com/) - players are advised to familiarize themselves with the app before the tournament.

 ## Agenda